mesafoundation/mesa/src/README.md

 While we have an official Client implementation for Node.js in this library, we do offer client libraries for other languages.
 Here's a list of official or community maintained client libraries:

 * [mesa-js-client](https://github.com/neoncloth/mesa-js-client) for browser-based JavaScript.
 Maintained by William from Cryb
-* [mesa-react-native](https://gist.github.com/neoncloth/0152667cecd9ffad21b6939ecc82a87e) for React Native.
-Maintained by William from Cryb
+* [mesa-react-native](https://github.com/seshchat/mesa-react-native) for React Native.
+Maintained by the SESH team

 ### Creating a Client Library
 We'd love for the community to create implementations of the Mesa client.
 Make sure to title the library in the style of `mesa-lang-client`.
 For example, a Go library would take the name of `mesa-go-client`.